markusfisch/bots/README.md

 ## Troubleshooting

-### The spectator won't connect
+### The spectator doesn't connect

-By default, the server won't allow any spectators to make sure your opponents can't sniff the whole world.
-To allow a number of spectators use the `-V`/`--max-spectators` flag like this:
+By default, the server doesn't allow any spectators to make sure your opponents can't sniff the whole world map while the game is on.
+To allow spectators use the `-V`/`--max-spectators` flag like this:

 	$ ./bots -V1 escape